IBM/tensorflow-kubernetes-art-classification/README.md

 such as multiple CPU cores and GPU.
 Depending on the amount of computation resources, the training can run for days or over a week.

-Next follow this [instructions](https://console.bluemix.net/docs/containers/cs_cluster.html#bx_registry_other) to
+Next follow these [instructions](https://console.bluemix.net/docs/containers/cs_cluster.html#bx_registry_other) to
   1. create a namespace in Bluemix Container Registry and upload the image to this namespace
 	2. create a non-expiring registry token
 	3. create a Kubernetes secret to store the Bluemix token information

-Update met-art.yaml file with your images name and secret name
+Update train-model.yaml file with your images name and secret name

 ```
 apiVersion: v1